‘Dark Triangle’ UFO Loomed Menacingly In The Clouds Over House In Louisville, Kentucky — Mystery Craft Was Stalking Google Map Car, Blogger Claims [Photo]

-A witness in Louisville, Kentucky, has reported that he and his son spotted on Google satellite image a “dark triangle” UFO hovering menacingly in thick clouds over their house.
-According to the witness, in a report submitted to the Mutual UFO Network (MUFON), and filed in the organization’s database as case 81433, he and his son were puzzled when they accidentally spotted the dark triangle UFO hovering over their home on Google Maps image.
+A witness in Louisville, Kentucky, has reported that he and his son spotted a “dark triangle” UFO hovering menacingly in thick clouds over their house in a Google satellite image.
+According to the witness, in a report submitted to the Mutual UFO Network (MUFON), and filed in the organization’s database as case 81433, he and his son were puzzled when they accidentally spotted the dark triangle UFO hovering over their home on Google Maps.

 “My son was looking for his phone and realized it was on his bed.
 When he picked it up, Google satellite was somehow pulled up on his phone.
 He was like what the heck!
 So he started looking at what the satellite map was on,” the witness wrote.
 “He realized it was on our house.
 He was shocked to see a object hovering over our house.
 The object appeared to be triangle in shape and brown in color.”